airtai/fastkafka/docs/docs/en/getting_started/3_app.md

 ## Launching other apps

-If the broker is not passed to `PropanApp`, the following functions will still work:
+If the broker is not passed to `FastStream`, the following functions will still work:

 * Life Cycle Hooks
 * Hot-reload code